 Whilst security is the most fundamental of all political goals and personal desires it is a condition that, in practise, is difficult to attain or advance, in large part because it is inherently relative, subjective and multi-faceted.
 The idea of ‘international security’ in political parlance and practise, reflects this in assuming that security at an individual, social or national level is, to some degree, determined by events and political interactions external to a given country.
 This ‘internationalization’ of security has advanced in line with the onset of globalization and the related changes that occurred to the international political landscape particularly after the ending of the Cold War.
 However, this internationalization has also come to be accompanied by much greater contestation over what the political pursuit of security actually means.

 From almost any ideological or analytical perspective, keeping people secure must be a primary political task, but precisely how this can best be achieved has become hugely contested.
 What is it that should be secured and who is it that should be responsible for seeking to do this?
 For most of us our instinctive response to these twin questions is: ‘our country’ and ‘our government’.
 This is a reflection of the dominance of the notion of ‘national security’ in the politics of a large swathe of the world.
 From the genesis of the concept of sovereignty in the 17th Century to the rise of ‘total wars’, pitting whole societies into combat with each other in the 20th Century, we have come to depend on our governments and consider their primary political task to be to protect us from danger and harm.
 We expect other things from our governments, like education and an expanding economy, but without being secure against invader or criminal attack these are not provisions we can fully enjoy.
 However, for many people around the world national security is not a route to personal security and may even be the primary source of their insecurity.
 The defence of ‘their’ country may undermine their own security and their government may be their chief source of threat, rather than protection.
-Desperate migrants stuck in limbo trying to cross the Mediterranean to flee conflict in Syria, Iraq or Eritrea to reach the security of the European Union are rendered insecure by the pursuit of national security by governments in both their countries of emigration and potential immigration.
-Hence for some ‘security’ is a political goal that needs to be re-thought in ways that move beyond the assumptions underpinning the concepts of sovereignty and the social contract of a government protecting its citizens and become more international and multi-faceted.
+Desperate migrants stuck in limbo trying to cross the Mediterranean to flee conflict in Syria, Iraq or Eritrea to reach the security of the European Union are rendered insecure by the pursuit of national security by governments, in both their countries of emigration and potential immigration.
+Hence, for some ‘security’ is a political goal that needs to be re-thought in ways that move beyond the assumptions underpinning the concepts of sovereignty and the social contract of a government protecting its citizens and become more international and multi-faceted.
 For others, though, it is unnecessary, naïve and even dangerous to risk diluting the concepts of sovereignty and security since globalization is actually increasing our dependence on our governments to protect us from terrorists, international criminals and the varied consequences of wars fought in other parts of the world (such as mass migrant flows).